ncihtan/htan_missing_manual/data_pub_submission/clin_biospec_assay.md

 # Submitting Clinical, Biospecimen or Assay Data

 As stated in [Data and Publication Submission Overview](../data_pub_submission/overview.md), data submission involves two key steps:
-1. Uploading data files to Synapse; and
+1. Uploading assay data files to Synapse; and
 2. Completing and validating manifests using the Data Curator App (DCA).

 This page provides more details regarding those steps.
 However, you will also need to understand the HTAN data model and specific requirements for your particular data type.
 For a general overview of the HTAN data model, please see [HTAN Data Model](../data_model.md).
 To understand specific requirements for your data type, please see [Data Standards](https://humantumoratlas.org/standards).